francescoperessini/francescoperessini/README.md

 ### Hi there 👋

+🔭 Junior Data Engineer @ Quantyca - Data at Core

 📚 M.Sc.
-Graduate in Computer Science and Engineering @Politecnico di Milano <br>
+Graduate in Computer Science and Engineering @ Politecnico di Milano <br>

 <!--
 **francescoperessini/francescoperessini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.